Aiven-Open/klaw-docs/docs/docs/howto/kafka-cluster-migration.rst

    Tenant Configuration<kafka-cluster-migration/tenant-config>
-   Synchronize Topics from Cluster<kafka-cluster-migration/sync-topics-from-cluster>
+   Synchronize topics from cluster<kafka-cluster-migration/sync-topics-from-cluster>
-   Synchronize Topics to Cluster<kafka-cluster-migration/sync-topics-to-cluster>
+   Synchronize topics to cluster<kafka-cluster-migration/sync-topics-to-cluster>
-   Synchronize Acls from Cluster<kafka-cluster-migration/sync-acls-from-cluster>
+   Synchronize ACLs from cluster<kafka-cluster-migration/sync-acls-from-cluster>
-   Synchronize Acls to Cluster<kafka-cluster-migration/sync-acls-to-cluster>
+   Synchronize ACLs to cluster<kafka-cluster-migration/sync-acls-to-cluster>

 Klaw supports data synchronization between Klaw and Apache Kafka® and other clusters.
 This can be accessed through the Synchronize menu option.